MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/first-party-license-management.md

 If a license is assigned to multiple users, you build a queue to the commerce team to add the licenses.

-* Partial failures.
-* A user may or may not have approval.
+* Partial failures - A user may or may not have approval, or their matrix may be a failure in the API assignment action, so there could be a partial failure in assigning licenses.

-* Time lag based on the queue.
+* Time lag based on the queue - There may be a lag based on number of users in the queue that needs to be assigned.

 You will see a pending status if the license has failed to assign and there is an opportunity to **Retry**.